siobhan-saoirse/YTPPlus-Bot/README.md

 # YTPPlus-Bot
  A simple and poorly coded YTP+ discord bot.
+Created in honor of my old friend Gary21115.

 ## Requirements
 - [x] FFMpeg & FFProbe in PATH